-- Overshadowed by Awesome: While the show was relatively popular, shows like Drake & Josh and Zoey101 are more likely to be recognized.
-It certainly was more popular than shows like Unfabulous or Just Jordan.
+- Overshadowed by Awesome: While the show itself was funny, enjoyable and popular in it's own right, and definitely way more popular than shows like Unfabulous] or Just Jordan, shows like Drake & Josh and Zoey101 are more likely to be recognized.

 - Special Effect Failure: The show frequently uses puppets and unconvincing People in Rubber Suits to portray various animals, and sometimes rather obvious dummies representing characters doing painful stunts.
 It seems that this is largely done on purpose, considering the cartoony nature of the show to begin with.